Equilibration of objective observables in a dynamical model of quantum measurements: Acknowledgements

 \section{Acknowledgements}

-The authors thank Emanuel Schwarzhans, Will McCutcheon, Felix Binder and Marcus Huber for helpful discussions.
-M.~P.~E.~L. thanks Yuri Minoguchi for many useful and interesting conversations on the topic of random matrix theory.
-This work was supported by EPSRC via the grant EP/SO23607/1 and the European Research Council (ERC) Starting grant PIQUaNT (950402).
+The authors thank Emanuel Schwarzhans, Will McCutcheon, Felix Binder, Jaros\l{}aw Korbicz, Kl\'{a}ra Baksov\'{a} and Marcus Huber for helpful discussions, as well as Alberto Acevedo for noticing and assisting in correcting a small mistake in the appendices.
+M.~P.~E.~L. thanks Yuri Minoguchi for many useful and interesting conversations about random matrix theory.
+This work was supported by the EPSRC grant EP/SO23607/1, the European Research Council (ERC) Starting grant PIQUaNT (950402), Austrian Science Fund (FWF) grant TOMAIQS (ESP7464924), and the ERC Consolidator grant Cocoquest (101043705).
 SW acknowledges funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 89224.
 This publication was made possible through the support of Grant 62423 from the John Templeton Foundation.
 The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the John Templeton Foundation.
+The authors acknowledge TU Wien Bibliothek for financial support through its Open Access Funding Programme.